-The Office of Research, Strategic Planning and Grant Development is responsible for assisting faculty, staff and administrators in seeking external funding to support programs that provide services for the college community and students.
+The Office of Strategic Planning and Grant Development is responsible for assisting faculty, staff and administrators in seeking external funding to support programs that provide services for the college community and students.
 This department coordinates grant efforts, seeks funding for special projects and communicates with external stakeholders to develop and participate in grant partnerships.

 I have an idea for a grant.
 What do I do?

 Step 1: Gain approval from your Dean/Vice-Chancellor.

 Step 2: After gaining approval from your Dean/Vice-Chancellor, contact the Office of Strategic Planning and Grant Development.
 You can also complete the Grant Inquiry form.

 Step 3: The Office of Strategic Planning and Grant Development will research potential grant opportunities that align with your project.

 Step 4: Begin planning out the essential aspects of your project such as the project’s description, budget, supervisory personnel, team members and sustainability after the grant funding has been expended.

 Why do I need to contact the Office of Strategic Planning and Grant Development prior to pursuing a grant opportunity?